What has happened to your online galleries?

 Transition to the Future

-Although the present transitional time may appear rather dismal to those who are trying to access our failing digital resources of the past, the future seems bright, as we have never before had such resources from outside the History of Science Collections devoted to making our materials available in a sustainable way.
+Although the present transitional time may appear rather dismal to those who are trying to access our failing digital resources of the past, the future seems brighter, with resources from outside the History of Science Collections coming to bear to help make our materials available in a sustainable way.
 My sincere thanks to the following individuals in particular:

 - JoAnn Palmeri, in the History of Science Collections, who now manages image requests for us.